LucaPaccard/Projet_Multi_4GP/README.md

 An injection module has been added with a modular pressure-based flow controller from Fluigent (https://www.fluigent.com/).
 The Flow EZ™ (https://www.fluigent.com/research/instruments/pressure-flow-controllers/lineup-series/flow-ez/) is the most advanced system available for pressure-based flow control.
 The compact device stands near the microfluidic device, allowing the user to minimize bench space use without the need of a PC.
 One can be operational and generate data rapidly.
 The Flow EZ™ supports reservoir sizes from 2 mL to one liter laboratory bottles.
 One can use large reservoirs and maintain continuous, pulseless flow for days without refilling.

-A camera modude is present to monitor in real time the processes happening in the microbalance. it is capable of taking screenshots and capturing images for a given duration and framerate.
+A camera modude is present to monitor in real time the processes happening in the microbalance.
+It is capable of taking screenshots and capturing images for a given duration and framerate.

 The application is based mainly on multiprocessing package (https://docs.python.org/3/library/multiprocessing.html).